 Before your hearing aid consultation you will need:

-- An audiologic (hearing) evaluation performed within the last year at DHMC.
-If you have a more recent audiogram through another center, we are happy to review it to see if we would recommend repeating the test here.
+- An audiologic (hearing) evaluation performed within the last year with our team.
+If you have a more recent audiogram through another center, we are happy to review it to see if we would recommend repeating the test with us.

 - Medical clearance by your primary care provider (PCP) or an ear, nose, and throat (ENT) physician